husterWL/scrapy_douyincollection/README.md

 # scrapy_douyincollection
-this project is for crawling my collection of douyin.
+this project is for crawling personal collection of douyin.